Deccan wars: Marathas under Sambhaji (1681–1689)

 In late 1683, Aurangzeb moved to Ahmednagar.
 He divided his forces in two and put his two princes, Shah Alam and Azam Shah, in charge of each division.
-Shah Alam was to attack South Konkan via the Karnataka border while Azam Shah would attack Khandesh and northern Maratha territory.
-Using a pincer strategy, these two divisions planned to encircle Marathas from the south and north to isolate them.
-The beginning went quite well.
+Aurangzeb ordered Shah Alam to attack South Konkan via the Karnataka border while Azam Shah would attack Khandesh and northern Maratha territory.
+Using a pincer strategy, these two divisions planned to encircle the Marathas from the south and north to isolate them.
+Initially, this plan went quite well.
 Shah Alam crossed the Krishna river and entered Belgaum.
 From there he entered Goa and started marching north via Konkan.
-As he pushed further, he was continuously harassed by Marathas forces.
-They ransacked his supply chains and reduced his forces to starvation.
+As he pushed further, Marathas forces continuously harassed him, ransacked his supply chains, and reduced his forces to starvation.
 Finally Aurangzeb sent Ruhulla Khan to his rescue and brought him back to Ahmednagar.
-The first pincer attempt failed.
+The first pincer attempt therefore failed.

 After the 1684 monsoon, Aurangzeb's other general Shahbuddin Khan directly attacked the Maratha capital, Raigad.
-Maratha commanders successfully defended Raigad.
+The Maratha commanders successfully defended Raigad.
 Aurangzeb sent Khan Jehan to help, but Hambirao Mohite, commander-in-chief of the Maratha army, defeated him in a fierce battle at Patadi.
 The second division of the Maratha army attacked Shahbuddin Khan at Pachad, inflicting heavy losses on the Mughal army.

-In early 1685, Shah Alam attacked south again via the Gokak-Dharwar route, but Sambhaji's forces harassed him continuously on the way and finally he had to give up and thus failed to close the loop a second time.
+In early 1685, Shah Alam again attacked south via the Gokak–Dharwar route but, succumbing again to continuous harassment by Sambhaji's forces, failed to close the loop for a second time.
 In April 1685, Aurangzeb changed his strategy.
-He planned to consolidate his power in the south by undertaking expeditions to the Muslim kingdoms of Golkonda and Bijapur.
-Both of them were allies of Marathas and Aurangzeb was not fond of them.
-He broke his treaties with both kingdoms, attacked them and captured them by September 1686.
-Taking this opportunity, Marathas launched an offensive on the North coast and attacked Bharuch.
-They were able to evade the Mughal army sent their way and came back with minimum damage.
-Marathas tried to win Mysore through diplomacy.
-Sardar Kesopant Pingle was running negotiations, but the fall of Bijapur to the Mughals turned the tides and Mysore was reluctant to join Marathas.
-Sambhaji successfully courted several Bijapur sardars to join the Maratha army.
+He planned to consolidate his power in the south by undertaking expeditions to the Muslim kingdoms of Golkonda and Bijapur, both allies of the Marathas and disliked by Aurangzeb.
+He broke his treaties with both kingdoms, attacked them, and captured them by September 1686.
+During this fighting, the Marathas saw an opportunity to counterattack, and launched an offensive on the North coast and attacked Bharuch.
+They were able to evade the Mughal army sent their way and returned with minimum damage.
+The Marathas also tried to win Mysore through diplomacy.
+Sardar Kesopant Pingle ran the negotiations, but the fall of Bijapur to the Mughals had turned the tide of the war and Mysore was reluctant to join the Marathas.
+Still, Sambhaji successfully courted several Bijapur sardars to join the Maratha army.

-Sambhaji led the fight but was captured by the Mughals and killed.
-His wife and son (Shivaji's grandson) were held captive by Aurangzeb for twenty years.